Nyvra/NYSliderpopover/README.md

 ## Usage

-First you have to import the category
+First import NYSliderPopover.h

 	#import "NYSliderPopover.h"

-then simply create a slider with Storyboards, XIBs or code.
+Then simply create an NYSliderPopover instance with Storyboards, XIBs or code ad you'd normally do with a regular UISlider.

-see the demo for more detailed examples
+See the demo for more detailed examples.

 ## Demo